ahnitz/phy-607-2025/class_notes/10-20/notes.md

     * Start each method at each of the 4 corners?
 How many iterations does it take for each method to get within 1e-10 of the minimum value (0).
          * Does it get stuck at any other locations?
+         * For gradient descent, try different step size scale factors.
+How does this change the convergence?
     * Plot the the path that each iteration traverses through
         * Compare the path that gradient descent vs newton's method takes